rpominov/fun-task/docs/exceptions.md

 So if `catch` callback isn't provided, we can enjoy great debugging expirience in a browser (even if we have `failure` callback).
 And in Node we can still catch exceptions in async code if we want to.
 Also notice that we use a separate callback for exceptions, so no problems with Flow etc.

 The default behaviour is to not catch exceptions.
 This is what we want in browser, and what also may be a legitimate option for Node.
-After all we have been writing async code in Node using callbacks before Promises, and still often do, and exceptions doesn't seem to be a big issue.

 In Task the `catch` callback is reserved only for bug-exceptions.
 Expected exception must be wrappend in a `try...catch` block manually (see example with `JSON.parse()` above).
 All the API and semantics in Task are designed with this assumption in mind.